Right, here it is, folks, from the Chicago Tribune.

 The media's got a bunch of get the money out of politics.

-If you took the money out of politics, you can wave goodbye to the Democrat Party for crying out loud.
+If you took the money out of politics, you could wave goodbye to the Democrat Party for crying out loud.

-Clinton charity gave two million dollars to company owned by Bill's friend, the energizer.
+Clinton Charity gave $2 million to a company owned by Bill's friend, the Energizer.

-Bill Clinton's foundation doled out two million dollars to a power company, partly owned by a wealthy blonde divorcee about whom questions have been raised as to whether she is the frequent visitor to his house, nicknamed Energizer.
+Bill Clinton's foundation doled out $2 million to a power company, partly owned by a wealthy blonde divorcee about whom questions have been raised as to whether she is the frequent visitor to his house, nicknamed Energizer.

 The commitment to Julie Tauber McMahon's firm from the Clinton Global Initiative was placed on its 2010 conference agenda at Clinton's urging.